Green Bay Packers vs. Seattle Seahawks NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - Seattle's games this season have hit the over two times in nine opportunities (22.2%).

-- Seattle is 3-1 against the spread and 3-1 overall when the team puts up more than 20.0 points.
+- Seattle is 3-1 against the spread and 3-1 overall when the team notches more than 20.0 points.

-- When Seattle churns out over 321.2 yards, the team is 1-4 against the spread and 1-3 overall.
+- In games that Seattle amasses more than 321.2 yards, the team is 1-4 against the spread and 1-3 overall.

-- This season the Seahawks have four turnovers, 10 fewer than the Packers have takeaways (14).
+- The Seahawks have turned the ball over four times, 10 fewer times than the Packers have forced turnovers (14).

 Home and road insights

-- Seattle is 3-1 against the spread, and 2-2 overall, away from home.
+- Seattle is 3-1 against the spread, and 2-2 overall, in away games.

-- In four away games this season, Seattle has gone over the total once.
+- Seattle has gone over the total once in four road games this year.

 Powered by Data Skrive.